 Joy Fulkerson, director of leadership and civic engagement at ETSU, lead the presentation.

 The Centennial Suffrage Celebration Coalition of Johnson City originated the project and formally unveiled the artwork during a Sunday afternoon ceremony.
 The mural titled “Passing the Torch” depicts figures in the women’s suffrage movement, including several women from East Tennessee who played key roles in advocating for the right to vote and ratifying the 19th Amendment.
 More information here.

 The mural acknowledges that the crusade to secure enfranchisement for all women continued after the 19th Amendment’s ratification.
 It lists legislation approved in the following decades, including the Voting Rights Act of 1965, that worked to ensure women of color’s rights were also protected.

-Linda Good, above at the podium, is the leader of the Johnson City Centennial Suffrage Celebration Coalition.
+Above at the podium, Linda Good is the leader of the Johnson City Centennial Suffrage Celebration Coalition.

 Artist Ellen Elmes (in the purple jacket), with assistance from her husband Don seated beside her, installed the mural.
 Other people seated in the reserved section are the direct descendants of some of the women depicted in the mural.

 Located across the street from the Ashe Street Courthouse (below) at 398 Ashe St., the mural (above) shows early activists, including Susan B. Anthony and Sojourner Truth, symbolically passing the torch across generations of suffragettes and into the future.